11 min read

 Not every column needs an index.
 Here's when I deliberately avoid them:

-Frequently Updated Columns: A column that changes on every update (like a last_modified_by field) requires constant index updates.
-Only index if you absolutely need to query it.
+Frequently Updated Columns.
+A column that changes on every update (like last_modified_by) requires constant index updates.
+Only index it if you absolutely need to query it.

 I use this mental model: Is this column used in WHERE, ORDER BY, or JOIN clauses in slow queries?
 If yes, index it.
 If no, skip it.